Azure/bicep/docs/tutorial/02-using-expressions.md

 ## Using a bicep function

 Any valid [ARM Template function](https://docs.microsoft.com/azure/azure-resource-manager/templates/template-functions) is also a valid bicep function.
-Resource functions do not yet understand new concepts like the resource identifier, so they still require a resourceId.
+Resource functions do not yet understand new concepts like the symbolic resource name, so they still require a resourceId.

 The following are all valid function calls in bicep:

 ```
-parameter currentTime string = utcNow() // only valid as a default value of a parameter
+parameter serverFarmId string = resourceId('Microsoft.Web/sites', 'myWebsite')

 variable location = resourceGroup().location